playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ### Querying Elements

-Besides containing static references to `<body>` and `<head>`, there is also a way to query for any element by using CSS selectors.
+Besides containing static references to `<body>` and `<head>`, there is also a way to query any element by using CSS selectors.
 For example, if we wanted to get a reference to the single element with the `id` of `mainText`, we could use the CSS selector for an id, combined with [the `querySelector` method on the `document`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector):

 ```javascript
 const mainTextElement = document.querySelector('#mainText');